Imran Khan: Retirement

-He played his last Test in January 1992 against Sri Lanka and retired after leading Pakistan to victory in the 1992 Cricket World Cup Final.
+He played his last Test in January 1992 against Sri Lanka and retired from international cricket after leading Pakistan to victory in the 1992 Cricket World Cup final.

 Career stats

 He ended his career with 88 Tests, 126 innings, scoring 3,807 runs at an average of 37.69, including six centuries, 18 fifties, and a highest score of 136.
-Khan had the second-highest all-time Test batting average of 61.86 playing at number six in the batting order.
+He had the second-highest all-time Test batting average of 61.86 playing at number six in the batting order.
 As a bowler, he took 362 Test wickets.
 He has won the most Player of the Series awards for Pakistan in Test cricket, ranking fourth overall in Test history.
 In ODIs, he played 175 matches, scoring 3,709 runs at an average of 33.41, with a highest score of 102 not out.
 His best ODI bowling was 6 for 14, the highest ODI innings figures recorded by any bowler in a defeat.
-Khan achieved the all-rounder's triple—3,000 runs and 300 wickets—in 75 Tests, becoming among the first four players to reach it.
-As of 2025, he is one of eleven players to do so, and his 75-Test achievement is the third-fastest ever.
+He achieved the all-rounder's triple—3,000 runs and 300 wickets—in 75 Tests, becoming one of the first four players to reach the mark.
+As of 2025, he is one of eleven players to have done so, and his 75-Test achievement is the third-fastest ever.

 Post-retirement from cricket

 After retiring, Khan said he had engaged in ball tampering during county cricket, saying he "occasionally scratched the side of the ball and lifted the seam," and defended it by saying it was a commonplace practice.
 He announced his return as a domestic league coach in May 2003.

 He occasionally appeared as a cricket commentator on Star TV.
 In 2004, during the Indian cricket team's tour of Pakistan, he appeared as a commentator on TEN Sports' live show, Straight Drive.

-On 23 November 2005, Khan was appointed Chancellor of the University of Bradford.
+On 23 November 2005, Khan was appointed chancellor of the University of Bradford.
 In 2009, he was inducted into the ICC Cricket Hall of Fame.
 On 26 February 2014, the University of Bradford Union moved a no-confidence motion to remove him for missing all graduation ceremonies since 2010.
 On 30 November 2014, he stepped down, citing "increasing political commitments," although it was reported that he effectively resigned under pressure.

 Philanthropy

-Khan served as UNICEF Special Representative for Sports, promoting health and immunisation programmes in Bangladesh, Pakistan, Sri Lanka, and Thailand.
-In 1994, Khan founded Pakistan's first cancer hospital, the Shaukat Khanum Memorial Cancer Hospital and Research Centre, named after his mother, who had died of cancer.
-Khan raised funds by touring the country, with most donations coming from common people.
-He aimed to provide free treatment to underprivileged patients, and as of 2024, 70 percent of patients receive free care.
+Khan served as UNICEF Special Representative for Sports, promoting health and immunisation programmes in countries like Bangladesh, Pakistan, Sri Lanka, and Thailand.
+In 1994, he founded Pakistan's first cancer hospital, the Shaukat Khanum Memorial Cancer Hospital and Research Centre, named after his mother, who had died of cancer.
+He raised funds by touring the country, with most donations coming from common people.
+He aimed to provide free treatment to underprivileged patients, and as of 2024, 70% of patients receive free care.